-Press release for ‘Implementing Africa’s maritime security strategies’
+Press release for ‘Implementing Africa’s maritime security strategies’edit

 We have just concluded a major event held in South Africa in partnership with ISS-Africa on implementing African maritime security strategies.